 During Advent there are three prevalent themes we see as we wait patiently for the coming of Christ.
 We long for the Messiah, are urged to be alert for Jesus’ Second Coming, and meditate on Christ’s presence in our lives now.
 The Scripture readings for the four weeks of Advent and the Liturgy of the Hours revolve around the first two of these themes.
 They encourage proper preparation, point to the grace and humility of Mary, show us how to adore God in the Incarnation, and recognize the glory of Jesus and how he frees us from sin and ingratitude.
 We hear from the prophet Isaiah and are drawn to the compelling message of John the Baptist in the Gospels.

 It is important to consider how we can grow in spiritual wholeness during such a busy commercial season.
 Take time for silence and reflection each day with Scripture, a devotional prayer, or with an Advent calendar.
 Dwell with the scene of the Nativity.
-What is it like to imagine the journey of Mary and Joseph, to be with them as they bring Jesus into the world?
-St. Ignatius had a deep reverence for this manger scene that we see in the Spiritual Exercises.
+What is it like to imagine the journey of Mary and Joseph and to be with them as the baby Jesus comes into the world?
+St. Ignatius of Loyola had a deep reverence for the Nativity scene, as we see in the Spiritual Exercises.
 Consider praying with saints like him, with the Liturgy of the Hours, or with the O Antiphons the last week before Christmas.
 A prayerful journey with the Holy Family and the Church throughout Advent will lead to gifts of gratitude and joy when we enter the Christmas Season.

 Advent Links to Explore and Share